 Inside the Thompson Hotel, Michelin-starred chef Ludo Lefebvre’s brasserie offers a part Parisian, part Denver menu.
 Say oui to the French Denver Omelet with bell peppers, onions, Parisian ham and Gruyère cheese.
 Other dishes at Chez Maggy include escargot, mussels and frites, and a classic egg-topped croque madame sandwich.
 The lobby-level restaurant in LoDo also has a French-leaning wine list and zero-proof cocktails.
 1616 Market St.

 Garden Terrace at Hilton Denver Inverness: $75 (includes bottomless mimosas)

 With live jazz setting the soundtrack, the Sunday Champagne Brunch is back at the Hilton Denver Inverness, a hotel near Park Meadows Mall.
 Make a beeline for the raw bar that’s generously stocked with crab legs, shrimp, and oysters.
-After that, you’ve got options (100, in fact) that include slabs of tender and juicy prime rib, petite waffles, made-to-order omelets, sushi and sashimi, plus pastries galore.
+After that, you’ve got options (over 100, in fact) that include slabs of tender and juicy prime rib, petite waffles, made-to-order omelets, sushi and sashimi, plus pastries galore.
 200 Inverness Drive W., Englewood